mattcauf/argocd-workshop/Workshop.md

 # Workshop
-The goal is to setup a gitops environment perform a deployment of a stateless app and a day 0 deployment of a statefull app.
+The goal is to setup a gitops environment perform a deployment of a stateless app.
 We will use a kubernetes cluster and argocd.